drio/connect-index/Readme.md

   $ npm install connect-index

 Take a look to example.js.
-Basically you just take connect to use connect-index as middleware.
+Basically you just tell connect to use connect-index as middleware.